MyNameIsArando/niggie12.xyz/README.md

 # niggie12.xyz
-Me attempting to make something
+My attempting to make something

 it's not pretty